aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 > NOTE:
 >
 > You don't need to set this baseline if you don't need AWS Config notifications.
 It does not affect the behavior of other accounts.

+> NOTE:
+>
+> You are not notified of the vulnerabilities detected by Amazon Inspector with Slack.
+You can check it on Security Hub Console.

 #### 5-1.
 Slack setup for AWS Chatbot